23 West Broad Street • Suite 100

 Philip A. Brooks

-Philip is Senior Vice President for CW Capital, LLC.
-He arranges financing for the senior housing and healthcare industry, having produced transactions totaling over 4 billion dollars over the past 10 years.
-Philip has over 25 years experience in the real estate finance industry including managing several financing programs under Fannie Mae’s multifamily product line and implementing its senior housing finance program.
-He was a mortgage banker with the B.F.
+Philip has more than 25 years experience in the real estate finance industry including managing several financing programs under Fannie Mae’s multifamily product line and implementing its senior housing finance program.
+Most recently, he served as Senior Vice President for VW Capital, LLC, arranging financing for the senior housing and healthcare industry.
+Prior to that, he was a mortgage banker with the B.F.
 Saul Company, a government affairs representative for the Mortgage Bankers Association of America, and a former staff assistant for the U.S. House of Representatives.
 Philip is a member of the Boards of Directors of the National Investment Center for the Seniors Housing and Care Industry and American Seniors Housing Association.
 He has a B.A. in History and Political Science from the University of Tennessee and a professional certification from a 3-year program in the School of Mortgage Banking sponsored by Mortgage Bankers Association of America.

-Anthony Clary is a mental health specialist at the Central Virginia Healthcare Association where he teaches clients a full myriad of personal and household skills and coordinates clients receiving related services for outreach, community resources and therapy.
-Since 2003, Anthony has worked in the Richmond area as a counselor at Today’s Youth Services, Family Restoration Services, Youth Empowerment Services, House of Prayer Church, and Boys and Girls Club of Falling Creek.
+Anthony is a social worker at Virginia Supportive Housing, where he works to provide permanent housing for homeless adults.
+He also educates clients on a full array of personal and household skills; and coordinates clients receiving related services for outreach, community resources and therapy.
+Since 2003, Anthony has worked in the Richmond area as a counselor at Central Virginia Healthcare Association, Today’s Youth Services, Family Restoration Services, Youth Empowerment Services and The Boys and Girls Club of Falling Creek.
 He is skilled as a public speaker and is an intermediate motivational speaker.
 Anthony received his Bachelor of Arts and Sciences degree from Saint Paul’s College in Lawrenceville, Virginia.
-Anthony is currently pursuing his Master’s degree in Professional Counseling at South University.
+Anthony is currently pursuing his MA in Human Services with cognate in marriage and family counseling from Liberty University in Lynchburg, Virginia.
 Anthony is a recent BHC first-time homebuyer and resides in a home built by BHC in the Blackwell community.

 Laura Lee Garrett